My research focuses on the intersections between authoritarian regimes, democratization, and political parties.

-My book Life after Dictatorship: Authoritarian Successor Parties Worldwide (Cambridge University Press, 2018) (co-edited with Scott Mainwaring) examines the phenomenon of “authoritarian successor parties,” or parties that emerge from authoritarian regimes but operate after a transition to democracy.
-They are major actors in Africa, Asia, Europe, and Latin America, and have been voted back into office in over one-half of all third-wave democracies.
-Why are they so prevalent?
-Why are some more successful than others?
-What are their effects on democracy?
+My book Life after Dictatorship: Authoritarian Successor Parties Worldwide (Cambridge University Press, 2018) (co-edited with Scott Mainwaring) launches a new research agenda on “authoritarian successor parties,” or parties that emerge from authoritarian regimes but operate after a transition to democracy.

 My book Challenges of Party-Building in Latin America (Cambridge University Press, 2016) (co-edited with Steven Levitsky, Brandon Van Dyck, and Jorge I. Domínguez) examines how extraordinary conflict has enabled a handful of new parties to beat the odds and succeed at a time of widespread party breakdown.